Transparent dark purple Travel Guide by Insurte logo

 Regardless of which approach makes more sense for you, there will be admission requirements that you need to meet in order to get that prized acceptance letter.

-In fact, you cannot apply for a study visa in Italy without one!
+In fact, you cannot apply for a long-stay visa to study in Italy without one!

 The program/University that you apply to should have a list of what their minimum requirements are for admission.

-Before applying for your visa, you'll need to apply for admission at the university/or the program of your choice.
+Before applying for your visa, you'll need to apply for admission to the university/or the program of your choice.

 If you're doing an exchange program through your current place of study, they may be able to help you with this process or even facilitate parts of it for you.
 If you haven't already, it's helpful to set up a meeting so you can learn about exactly what your alma mater offers.